MicrosoftDocs/nav-content/dynamics-nav-app/inventory-how-revalue-inventory.md

 ---
-title: Create New Value Entries for Items in the Inventory| Microsoft Docs
+title: Create New Value Entries for Items in the Inventory
 description: Describes how to appreciate or depreciate the value entries of one or more items in the inventory by posting their current, calculated value.
 services: project-madeira
 documentationcenter: ''